American Family Publishers

-American Family Publishers was an American company that sold magazine subscriptions.
+American Family Publishers was a publishers clearinghouse company that sold magazine subscriptions in the United States.
 Founded in 1977, American Family Publishers (AFP) was one of America's leading marketers of magazine subscriptions.
 AFP was jointly owned by TAF Holdings, Inc. (a subsidiary of Time Inc.) and a group of private investors.
 It is best known for running sweepstakes in which a large amount of money was offered as the grand prize (in a range of several hundred thousand to one or more million dollars).
 The winner was chosen at random, by a professional auditing company, from among all who responded to the sweepstakes, regardless of whether a magazine subscription was purchased or not.